karolinabargiel/monogo-task/README.md

 Please take note: Scenario_02 is failing, due to Issue_01_User not able to remove product from cart by clicking remove icon.

 #### Found issues:
 Issue_01_User not able to remove product from cart by clicking remove icon.
 Steps to reproduce: Add product to cart, go to cart, click remove icon next to item in cart.
 Actual result: Product is still visible in cart.
 Expected result: Product should be removed from cart.

+Issue_02_Product quantity set to "-9999999999" on Product Detail Page by default.
+Steps to reproduce: Click on any product in shop to open PDP.
+Actual result: Product quantity is set to "-9999999999".
+Expected result: Product quantity should be set to 1 by default.